 We want to contribute to the communities in which we operate and help young people develop their skills.

-Since the introduction of the Apprenticeship Levy, we have recruited more than 190 apprentices across our UK supply chain.
+We have embraced the opportunity presented by the Apprenticeship Levy and have recruited more than 190 apprentices across our UK operations.